BrianLesko/teensy-pwm-pcb/readme.md

 This repository holds the KiCad files for an abismally simple pcb design meant for carrying ground and power to servos or bldc speed controllers using a 3 female pin (Futaba J) connector.
 The signal is meant to come from a microcontroller immediately next to the pcb - a 3d printed holder is included for this.

-This design makes it cheap and easy to control many servo motors and run other control programs on the microcontroller.
+This design is compact and can control several servo motors and BLDC motors at once.
 This is intended for use in robotics projects.

 <div align="center">
 <img src="pcb/image.png" alt="PCB Image" height="255">